 Tempo is has finished implementing a SOC 2 report type 1, a US standard, since a large portion of their customer base is in the United States.
 It’s Sigurjon’s job not only to implement compliance, but to make sure that they stay compliant over the years.
 He says that when auditors come, he needs to be able to prove, for example, that employees receive regular security training and that new hires are legitimate.

 Sigurjón is able to use the data from the Adversary platform to show that developers have received security training and can even use it to assess new hires.
-He can also use this for any other standards they chose to become complaint with in the future.
+He can also use this for any other standards they chose to become compliant with in the future.

 The main purpose of creating a security culture by putting an emphasis on training and compliance is to reduce the chance of issues coming up at all.